BestTimesToVisit.com Logo

 When's the absolute best time to visit Puerto Vallarta if I want perfect beach weather without the biggest crowds?

-For that sweet spot of gorgeous weather and fewer people, aim for late April through May, or even early June before the rainy season really kicks in.
-You'll still get plenty of sunshine and warm temperatures, but the peak winter tourist season will be over, making it easier to snag a good spot on the beach and enjoy a more relaxed vibe.
+For that sweet spot of gorgeous weather and fewer people, aim for late April through May or October through early November.
+You'll still get plenty of sunshine and warm ocean temperatures, but you'll miss the peak winter tourist season and the intense summer heat and humidity.
+Plus, you might snag slightly better deals on accommodations during these shoulder seasons.

-What's the deal with taxis and Ubers in Puerto Vallarta?
-How do I get around affordably?
+What's the deal with currency and tipping in Puerto Vallarta?

 What is the cheapest month to visit Puerto Vallarta, Mexico?